 - .1 Canadian Standards Association (CSA International). - .1 CSA-C22.2 No. 5-02, Moulded-Case Circuit Breakers, Moulded-Case Switches and Circuit-Breaker Enclosures (Tri-national standard with UL 489, tenth edition, and the second edition of NMX-J-266-ANCE).

-- .1 Submit product data in accordance with Section 01 33 00 Submittal Procedures. - .2 Include time-current characteristic curves for breakers with ampacity of 100 A and over or with interrupting capacity of 25 kA symmetrical (rms) and over at system voltage.
+.1 Include time-current characteristic curves for breakers with ampacity of 100 A and over or with interrupting capacity of 25 kA symmetrical (rms) and over at system voltage.

 2.1 BREAKERS GENERAL